SocialStudents/SocialStudent/README.md

-Vrushank manan First new test commit SocialStudent
+Vrushank manan ravi also First new test commit SocialStudent